 Choosing a garage type is not one size fits all, and homebuyers should weigh the benefits of each option to find the right fit that’s appropriate for their lifestyle.

-San Rufo Homes has models with attached and detached garage options – no matter what your garage needs are, San Rufo Homes has designs for either option in single-family homes.
+San Rufo Homes has models with attached and detached garage options in single-family homes – no matter what your garage needs are, our layouts fit your lifestyle.

 Contact us to look at our models and let our representatives review the options with you to build the best garage for your custom home.